Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Literature Review

-In the last two decades, Neural Networks have increasingly been used for Quantile Regression (QRNN) in multiple research areas, taking advantage of their flexible, nonlinear modeling capabilities.
-For non-censored regression, \citet{taylor2000quantile} provides an early form of QRNN with a single dense hidden layer, and uses it to estimate a latent distribution of multiperiod financial returns.
-In studies of the electric power industry, He et al. use non-censored QRNN to estimate latent distributions of electricity production \citep{he2018probability, he2020probability} and consumption \citep{he2019electricity}, while \citet{haben2016hybrid} and \citet{zhang2018improved} use non-censored QRNN to predict electricity loads.
-In the Transport domain, \citep{tian2020probabilistic} use a non-censored QRNN with a single hidden neuron to predict \SI{15}{\min} air traffic in a Chinese airport, and \citet{rodrigues2020beyond} devise a non-censored, multi-output QRNN that jointly estimates mean and quantiles, whereby they predict \SI{30}{\min} taxi demand in New York City.
+In the last two decades, Neural Networks have increasingly been used for Quantile Regression (QNN) in multiple research areas, taking advantage of their flexible nonlinear modeling capabilities.
+For non-censored regression,~\cite{taylor2000quantile} provides an early form of QNN with a single dense hidden layer, and uses it to estimate a latent distribution of multiperiod financial returns.
+In studies of the electric power industry, He et al. use non-censored QNN to estimate latent distributions of electricity production~\cite{he2018probability, he2020probability} and consumption~\cite{he2019electricity}, while~\cite{haben2016hybrid} and~\cite{zhang2018improved} use non-censored QNN to predict electricity loads.
+In the transport domain,~\cite{tian2020probabilistic} use a non-censored QNN with a single hidden neuron to predict \SI{15}{\min} air traffic in a Chinese airport, and~\cite{rodrigues2020beyond} devise a non-censored, multi-output QNN that jointly estimates mean and quantiles, whereby they predict taxi demand in New York City, in 30 minutes intervals.

+The multi-output QNN reduces the computational overhead of estimating multiple quantiles independently as the full latent distribution is estimated in one forward pass.
+Traditionally QR regression models face the problem of quantile crossing, wherein a lower quantile function crosses a higher one~\cite{koenker1984l-estimation}.
+While this problem has been well studied for non-censored cases~\cite{He1997quantile,takeuchi2006nonparametric, sangnier2016joint, chernozkukov2010quantiles, rodrigues2020beyond,park2021learning}, our work is the first to study it in the context of censored data.

-Very few works apply QRNN in a Censored setting (CQRNN). \citet{cannon2011quantile} develops a general architecture for both censored and non-censored QRNN, which he implements as an \texttt{R} package.
-He uses a smoothing technique by \citet{chen2007finite} to replace the loss function with a differentiable approximation, which is amenable to gradient-based training, and applies the implementation in a censored case study of precipitation forecasting. \citet{jia2020deep} propose another CQRNN model, similar to but deeper than that of \citep{cannon2011quantile}.
+In fact, very few works apply QNN in a Censored setting (CQNN). \cite{cannon2011quantile} develops a general architecture for both QNN and CQNN, which he implements as an \texttt{R} package.
+He uses a smoothing technique by~\cite{chen2007finite} to replace the loss function with a differentiable approximation, which is amenable to gradient-based training, and applies the implementation in a censored case study of precipitation forecasting. \cite{jia2020deep} propose another CQNN model, similar to but with deeper architectures than that of~\cite{cannon2011quantile}.
 They implement their model in Python via \texttt{Keras} and apply it to censored survival datasets: a synthetic dataset and a breast cancer dataset.